fhsinchy/the-docker-handbook/image-manipulation-basics.md

 * The `FROM` instruction sets [python](https://hub.docker.com/_/python) as the base image making an ideal environment for running python scripts.
 The `3-alpine` tag indicates that you want the Alpine variant of Python 3.
 * The `WORKDIR` instruction sets the default working directory to `/zone` here.
 The name of the working directory is completely random here.
 I found zone to be a fitting name, you may use anything you want.
-* Given the `rmbyext` script is installed from GitHub, `git` is a install time dependency.
+* Given the `rmbyext` script is installed from GitHub, `git` is an install time dependency.
 The `RUN` instruction on line 5 installs `git` then installs the `rmbyext` script using git and pip.
 It also gets rid of `git` afterwards.
 * Finally on line 9, the `ENTRYPOINT` instruction sets the `rmbyext` script as the entry-point for this image.

 In this entire file, line 9 is the magic that turns this seemingly normal image to an executable one.
 Now to build the image you can execute following command: